What Is FTP? FTP Clients and FTP Ports Explained

 What is FTP?

-File Transfer Protocol (FTP) is a network protocol used to transfer files between computers over a TCP (transmission control protocol) or UDP (user datagram protocol) connection, or, essentially, the Internet.
-Basically, it provides for a way for computers to transfer files while both connected to a server.
-Its original use served as a way to transfer files from physical device to physical device, but now it mostly operates through cloud servers.
+File Transfer Protocol (FTP) is a network protocol used to transfer files between computers over a TCP (Transmission Control Protocol) or UDP (User Datagram Protocol) connection, or, essentially, the Internet.
+Basically, it provides for a way for two computers connected to a server to transfer files.
+It originally served as a way to transfer files from physical device to physical device, but now it primarily operates through cloud servers.

 There are two main uses for File Transfer Protocol: file sharing and web development.
 Businesses use File Transfer Protocol to easily transfer sensitive files between computers.
 Web developers use File Transfer Protocol to upload and download files to their websites' servers.

 File Transfer Protocol is capable of using TCP ports or UDP ports to establish data connections.
-Ports are crucial to the function of FTP, meaning if ports are not working properly, a port scanner should be used to check their accessibility.
+Ports are crucial to the function of FTP, meaning if ports are not working properly, you need to use a port scanner to check their accessibility.

 How does FTP work?

 File Transfer Protocol is a client-server protocol that computers use to transfer files over a network.
-For two parties to share files using FTP, the users need to use a web browser or FTP client to enter username and password credentials to the FTP server.
+For two parties to share files using the protocol, the users need to utilize a web browser or FTP client to enter username and password credentials to the FTP server.
 Note that some servers lack password protection.

 After establishing a connection, a complete data transfer requires two separate channels.
 The first channel, called the command channel, is used for the instructions and the response.
 The second channel is the data channel.
 This is where the transfer of files occurs.